OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/10-Testing_for_IMAP_SMTP_Injection.md

 ## Test Objectives

 - Identify IMAP/SMTP injection points.
-- Understand the data flow and deployment structure of the client.
+- Understand the data flow and deployment structure of the system.
-- Assess the command injection severity
+- Assess the injection impacts.

 ## How to Test